The Signals Archive

 Some content connected to this body of work, including articles, explanations, posts, and public replies across various platforms, is co-written or refined using AI tools.

 The concepts, theory, and architecture behind Verrell’s Law and Collapse Aware AI originate from me, M.R.
-AI is used for clarity, precision, and compression, not for ideation.
+AI is used for clarity, precision, structure, and technical communication, not for ideation.

 Where Verrell’s Law Stands Now